hml230/exploring-lateness/README.md

   - Integrate environmental and spatial covariates (weather, traffic conditions, etc.) into modelling

   - Better definition of problem, taking into account data availability and relevancy

+So, if we assume the post-Covid bus usage in 2025 is similar to pre-Covid rates in 2016-2017, commuters will likely see their services being late if they live in urban areas, with predicted average latetime ranging from 3-6 minutes.